Kesamg/functions/README.md

 # functions
-Most used repeatable functions for a Wordpress functions.php file - CContinuous work in progress
+Most used repeatable functions for a Wordpress functions.php file - Continuous work in progress